Obamacare woes to linger long after Obama is gone

 Another factor that could diminish the impact of the latest Obamacare travails is the unconventional nature of this election, which at this late stage seems to be turning far more on Trump's personality and temperament than a detailed discussion of policy issues.

-Perhaps the biggest hurdle to Obamacare's latest woes swaying the election is the tight calender -- the election is just 13 days away.
+Perhaps the biggest hurdle to Obamacare's latest woes swaying the election is the tight calendar -- the election is just 13 days away.
 Millions of voters have already made up their mind about Trump and Clinton and cast early ballots.

 Former White House press secretary Jay Carney, who spent long hours defending Obamacare from the briefing room, admitted the law was not as popular as the president would like it to be.
 But he said voters would give Clinton credit for trying to repair it.